"I came to Disney to help out for two weeks and I ended up staying 29 years."

 1921:

-Writer, humorist, actor, and National Radio Hall of Famer Jean Shepherd - the voice
+Writer, humorist, actor, and National Radio Hall of Famer Jean Shepherd,

-of the Father in Disney's Carousel of Progress attraction - is born in Chicago, Illinois.
+the voice of the Father in Disney's Carousel of Progress attraction, is born

 1951: